suzaku-tec/mdpoint/README.md

 People who do not set do not know what to do presentation of.
 Separator, please set a string of a page break.
 If you do not specify a separator, which is the default value "---" will be set.

+After starting in the above command to access the browser.
+When's default, the server will start in the 8080 port.
+This mechanism Since you are using a SpringFW, you can change the port.
+When the boot is complete "http: // localhost: 8080" Please try to access.
+It should become a state which surely can be a presentation.
+Maybe...